Take your business to the next level with emotional intelligence skills

 - Recognizing emotions

-First things first, you have tobe able to identify what you’re feeling, as well as what the person you’re talking tois feeling.
-If you can’t do that, you’re lost at the start.
-We’ll show you how to listen and notice effectively so you’re sure of the ground you’restanding on.
+First things first, you need to be able to identify what you’re feeling, as well as what the person you’re talking to is feeling.
+If you’re not able to do that, you’re lost at the start.
+We’ll show you how to listen and notice effectively so you’re sure of the ground you’re standing on.

 - Harnessing emotions